 Although well-written content, a slick design, and an expert author do a lot to inspire trust in your website, there is a lot more you can still do to make your website more trustworthy.
 One way to do this is specific pages that demonstrate your commitment to privacy and quality.

 - A Contact Page: In Google’s eyes, if your website isn’t allowing visitors to contact you, you’re probably hiding something.
 It’s all about transparency.
 Consider adding a phone number and email in the footer, a live chat plug-in, or a dedicated “Contact Us” page with everything someone would need to get in touch with you.

 - Editorial Guidelines: If you write and publish content on your website, you should consider creating editorial guidelines.
 This step is specifically called out in Google’s Search Quality Evaluator Guidelines.
 Editorial guidelines will help improve your trustworthiness by proving that you have a well-defined process for creating and editing content that ensures only accurate and well-written content makes it to your pages.

 Not every website will need each of these pages, so consider which will work best for your website and add them as you need to.
 If you’ve already made these, then make sure they’re easily visible.
 That way, it’ll be easier for Google and readers to see how trustworthy your site truly is.

-E-A-T is something that Google takes very seriously — it’s mentioned 137 times in their updated Search Quality Evaluator Guidelines.
-With such a strong emphasis placed on it in those guidelines, you can assume that Google’s algorithm is taking E-A-T very seriously, too.
-However, for content makers looking to improve their SEO, E-A-T is just one part of making sure you rank well on Google and other search engines.
-You can learn more about how to improve your page rankings and increase your organic traffic by taking a look at our 2021 SEO audit filled with 16 steps that will complement your E-A-T and help you grow your website.
+However, for content makers looking to improve their SEO, Google's updated Search Quality Evaluator Guidelines act as something of an open book test.
+E-E-A-T is just one part of making sure you rank well on Google and other search engines.
+You can learn more about how to improve your page rankings and increase your organic traffic by taking a look at our SEO audit filled with 16 steps that will complement your quality factors and help you grow your website.